AnthonyRaborn/PascoTemplates/README.md

 ## Current Templates

 Currently, there are three templates using LaTeX, one for the IRB Letters we use at Pasco County Schools, another for a memorandum template I personally find interesting but which doesn't have a use yet, and a final for a Beamer presentation with custom themes.
-The third template uses the R library `revealjs` to create HTML presentations.
+The fourth template uses the R library `revealjs` to create HTML presentations.